Willowlark/aurii/_aurii_world_guide/4-1-Wynne.md

 The Navy is more formally organized than the infantry.
 While not large by any means, much like everything else in Wynne hard work and skill drives each crew member to do the work of two men.
 In a similar vein, each ship is a force to be reckoned with on the sea.
 While skilled, the crews of the Wynne Navy are hamstrung by their ships.
 Ships are rarely built and Wynne is comfortable with it's small fleet.
 Many of the ships have served decades at sea and their age puts them at a disadvantage against newer ships from other nations.

 Pegasi are native to the island.
 They have heavy coats, like clydesdales.
 Wynne woman (traditionally, lightly built men are starting to be seen as well) can join the Pegasus Knight corp, a powerful subset of the Military.
 Well trained and organized, Wynne's Pegasus Knights are a sight to behold on the battlefield, diving bombing and rescuing injured troops all without touching down.
 Wynne occasionally trains Callorian candidates for Pegasus Knight, and more rarely citizens of other nations.
 The pegasi are a Wynne treasure which they are tenative to share.
 It is a great honor to receive Knight training as a non Wynnian.
+The corps see more work in search and rescue than they do war, but they train constantly, more so than any other group in Wynne.

 ### Trade & Economy

 Wynne's primary exports are furs, plants that only grow in the cold weather and cold water fish.
 Other exports of the nation include Wynne made weaponry, cold weather equipment such as snow shoes and rarely, a pegasus, given to someone whose earned the favor of the nation.
 Wynne usual imports are fruits and other food that won't grow in their region, as well as worked materials from other regions such as armors and naval parts.
 Wynne does almost all trade via sea, given they're an island nation.
-They trade specifically with Callora, their ally on the main land.

 ### Foreign Relations

-* **Callora**: Callora is an ally due to a long history of cooperation.
-Wynne is not always approving of some of Callora's traditions and practices (They find the aristocracy rather silly, why not have one general ruler?) but they know that Callora will come to Wynne's aid in a time of trouble as they have for years in the past.
+* **Callora**: Callora was once the force that created the Alliance, and who brought Wynne into it.
+While Wynne hasn't forgetten this, Callora's allowance of Eraia in it's borders has put a strain on that respect.
+Wynne's leadership is torn on the recent foolish decisions made by Callora, and the legacy it once held.
+While channels remain open between the l

+* **Torshan**:

+* **Dwyr**:

+* **Rocnas**:

 * **Eraia**: Wynne finds Eraia's pushing of religion both a waste of time and offensive.
 Eraia's expansion efforts also infringes against Wynne's way of doing things, all the more so with Eraia trying to consume Wynne's ally Callora.
 While unwilling to go war with them on their own, Wynne will happily jump into the fray with Callora when Callora wants to break the tension between the two.